Nemosum123/AOI_PCB_Connector/README.md

 |__ results                            # graphs, labels and data found after getting results
 ```

-**Model weights (`.pt`, NCNN exports) are intentionally not committed to this
-repo.** They're large binaries that don't belong in plain git history — distribute
-them via GitHub Releases, Kaggle Output artifacts, or shared storage, and drop
-the exported model into `deployment/models/` locally on each device.

 ## Model History

 | Version | Classes | Key change | Test mAP50 | Notes |